Def in Diesel Tank

 In order to prevent future instances of Diesel Exhaust Fluid (DEF) misfills, it is imperative to implement a series of preventive measures.
 Proper labeling, comprehensive training, and stringent safety checks are key strategies to avoid DEF contamination.

-Firstly, ensuring that DEF containers and dispensers are clearly labeled is crucial.
+Firstly, ensuring that DEF containers and dispensers are clearly labeled is crucial to prevent accidental filling of the diesel fuel tank with a gallon of DEF.
 This helps to minimize the risk of confusion and inadvertent mixing with diesel fuel.
 Adequate training for personnel involved in handling DEF is essential.
 This training should cover proper storage procedures, handling techniques, and the importance of avoiding cross-contamination.

 Moreover, regular safety checks should be conducted to verify that DEF and diesel fuel are stored separately and in designated areas.
 Also check that there is no contamination of DEF fluid in diesel tank.
 Any potential issues should be promptly addressed to prevent accidents or contamination.